Skip to main content

 FREE SAME DAY SHIPPING Made in the USA FREE PRODUCT RETURNS

-Devour tools offers a good selection of standard blades, premium blades, and bits.
-If you need a metal cutting blade, no worries.
-If tile blades are what you are after, just ask.
+Devour Tools offers a good selection of diamond blades, premium blades, and bits.
+If you need a metal diamond blade, no worries.
+If tile diamond blades are what you are after, just ask.
 We have what you need for nearly any application.
 Just make sure you know the difference between a continuous rim and segmented blade.
 After all, you want to choose the right blade for the job.

 The biggest difference between continuous rim and segmented blades is blade construction.
 It is easy enough to see with the naked eye.
 A continuous rim blade is a solid piece with a continuous cutting surface around the entire diameter.
 A segmented blade is divided into multiple segments with notches that are built in.
 Just three or four notches in a segmented blade can make an enormous difference in how it works.